Herbert Gille

 Herbert Otto Gille (8 March 1897 – 26 December 1966) was a high-ranking German SS general, and divisional & corps commander of the Waffen-SS.
 He commanded the SS Division Wiking during World War II.
-Gille was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds, making him the most highly decorated Waffen-SS member of the war.
-After the war, Gille opened a book store and became active in HIAG, a lobby group and a revisionist veteran's organisation founded by former high-ranking Waffen-SS personnel in West Germany in 1951.
+After the war, Gille became active in HIAG, a lobby group and a negationist veteran's organisation founded by former high-ranking Waffen-SS personnel in West Germany in 1951.

 Career

 Gille served in World War I and was awarded the Iron Cross First and Second Classes.
 Gille joined the Nazi Party and the SS in 1931.
 In 1934 he joined the SS combat support forces.
 As the commander of a battalion in an SS-V regiment, Gille participated in the invasion of Poland and in the western campaign.
 In 1940 he was appointed a regimental commander in the SS Division Wiking, led by Felix Steiner.

 With his regiment, Gille participated in the Operation Barbarossa in 1941 and in advance to Kuban in 1942; he received the Knight's Cross on 8 October 1942.
 He then took command of the Wiking Division on the Eastern Front.
 Early in 1944, Gille participated in the breakout of the Group Stemmermann from the Korsun-Cherkassy Pocket.
 Gille received the diamonds to his Knight's Cross with Oak Leaves and Swords on 19 April 1944.
 In January 1945 Gille, as leader of the IV SS Panzer Corps, participated in a failed attempt to relieve the encircled German and Hungarian troops in the Battle of Budapest.
 In March 1945 he led the IV SS Panzer Corps in the failed Lake Balaton Offensive.
 He surrendered to the U.S. forces in Austria.
+Gille was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds, making him the most highly decorated Waffen-SS member of the war.